 Taking pioneering action to cut our carbon emissions

 Our Carbon Management Plan (CMP) defines how we measure, manage and reduce emissions across our estate and operations.
 It sets the challenging carbon reduction target of 40% by 2020, against a 2009/2010 baseline.
-Our 2017/18 data shows a 34% reduction in carbon emissions keeping us on target.
+Our 2018/19 data shows a 44% reduction in carbon emissions, which means that Camden has achieved its 2020 40% carbon reduction target a year early.

-Download report summarising our progress made in the latest financial year: 2017/18 Footprint Report (PDF - 140 KB)
+Download report summarising our progress made in the latest financial year: 2018/19 Footprint Report

 Leading by example

-Delivered continued emissions reductions demonstrates that it is possible to achieve significant carbon reduction through robust target-setting and innovation.
+Delivered continued emissions reductions demonstrate that it is possible to achieve significant carbon reduction through robust target-setting and innovation.
 The following case studies provide a snapshot of our work:

 - Swiss Cottage Library: Two lighting refurbishment projects have achieved annual energy savings of 111,750 kWh, while the installation of 184 solar panels on the library roof provides over 40,000 kWh of clean, renewably-generated electricity.
 Together, these projects cut annual GHG emissions by 79 tonnes CO2-equivalent.